sjewitt/barracks/devnotes.md

 EXIT LOGIC:
 -------------
- - Level 3 SE door to stairs cannot be opened from inside
+ - Level 3 SE door to stairs cannot be opened from inside (TODO)
     - switch (s1) needs to be added to NE room.
-This CANNOT be triggered until the switch on SE platform is activated.
+        - This CANNOT be triggered until the switch on SE platform is activated.
 But as this already activated the arachnos, that is a challenge.
  - Red key to open the SW door
     - activate arachnos
  - SE switch